Duck Den murder: Lim's account and psychiatric evidence

-On 26 November 1997, Lim Chin Chong elected to go on the stand and gave his account of the crime.
-Lim told the court that on that night, Lim approached Philip Low in his bedroom while he was sleeping, wanting to take back the S$50 he earned and asked for more customers.
+On 26 November 1997, Lim Chin Chong elected to go on the stand and give his account of the crime.
+Lim told the court that on that night, Lim approached Philip Low in his bedroom while he was sleeping, wanting to take back the S$50 he earned, and asked for more customers.
 Low, who was awakened, then offered to be the customer, asking Lim to provide him "full service", including kissing and performing anal sex on Lim.
 However, Lim, given his aversion and hatred towards homosexuality, rejected the offer and Low's sexual advances.
-It made Low threatened Lim that he would send his friends from the secret society to assault Lim if Lim did not let him kiss him and perform anal sex on him.
+It made Low threaten Lim that he would send his friends from the secret society to assault Lim if Lim did not let him kiss him and perform anal sex on him.
 This caused Lim to go to the kitchen to retrieve a wooden block to hit Low on the head.
-However, Low continued to mouth out humiliating comments and verbal threats towards Lim, which further enraged Lim to tying Low's limbs with radio wires and covering up Low's head with some clothing to prevent him from struggling, shouting and glaring at him.
+However, Low continued to mouth humiliating comments and verbal threats towards Lim, which further enraged Lim to tying Low's limbs with radio wires and covering up Low's head with some clothing to prevent him from struggling, shouting and glaring at him.
 Afterwards, Lim continued to repeatedly assault Low with the wooden block, causing Low to die from head injuries.
 Lim added that he felt regret for killing Low and stated that he did not know of Low's death until reading the paper, which caused him to escape to Malaysia.

-Not only that, Lim's lawyer Luke Lee called upon a private psychiatrist, Dr R Nagulendran, to testify that Lim was suffering from acute adjustment disorder, as a result of his broken childhood, the mental struggles of providing sexual services to males despite being heterosexual and other significant stressors, which caused him to harbour great fear, stress and distress.
-Dr Nagulendran stated that the sexual advances and verbal threats issued by Low amounted to stressors that provoked an emotional outburst from Lim, making him to, under the influence of the disorder, express uncontrollable anger and significant violence in retaliation to the provocation caused by Lim.
-Dr Nagulendran thus concluded his report with the result that Lim indeed suffered from diminished responsibility.
+Lim's lawyer Luke Lee called upon a private psychiatrist, Dr R Nagulendran, to testify that Lim was suffering from acute adjustment disorder, as a result of his broken childhood, the mental struggles of providing sexual services to males despite being heterosexual, and other significant stressors, which caused him to harbour great fear, stress and distress.
+Dr Nagulendran stated that the sexual advances and verbal threats issued by Low amounted to stressors that provoked an emotional outburst from Lim, making him, under the influence of the disorder, express uncontrollable anger and significant violence in retaliation to the provocation caused by Lim.
+Dr Nagulendran thus concluded his report with the result that Lim suffered from diminished responsibility.
 If Lim could prove that he was indeed suffering from substantial impairment of his mental faculties at the time of the killing, he would face the maximum term of life imprisonment or up to ten years' jail for a lower charge of culpable homicide not amounting to murder (or manslaughter).